postsharp/Metalama.Documentation/conceptual/Aspects/advising/overriding-members.md

 This approach is the simplest but it has a few limitations.

-Just like for methods, to override one or more fields or properties, your aspects needs to implement the <xref:Caravela.Framework.Aspects.IAspect`1.BuildAspect*> method exposed on `builder.AdviceFactory`.
+Just like for methods, to override one or more fields or properties, your aspect needs to implement the <xref:Caravela.Framework.Aspects.IAspect`1.BuildAspect*> method exposed on `builder.AdviceFactory`.

 The _first argument_ of `OverrideFieldOrProperty` is the <xref:Caravela.Framework.Code.IFieldOrProperty> that you want to override.
 This field or property must be in the type being targeted by the current aspect instance.